junqjr/OpenACC/README.md

 # OpenACC
-Sources from the OpenACC introduction course
+Slides and source files for the OpenACC introduction course

 ## .:
 * accCounter